jing-openai/mdtest/serializer.md

 The developer can use GetTensorName() to get the tensor name.
 The memory to hold the tensor data should be allocated by those functions and the memory owner will be transfered to the framework.

 ## 3. SerializerFactory and Serializer Object Manager Interface
-The user of the serializer module will get a serializer object through SerializerManager.
+The user of the serializer module will get a serializer object through SerializerManager. <br>
 For example:
 ```c++
 SerializerPtr p_onnx;